Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 Enhanced Safety Standards

-- Higher force absorption: Level 2 armor absorbs almost twice the impact energy compared to Level 1.
+- Higher force absorption: Level 2 armor transmits less force to your body than Level 1.

 | Feature | CE Level 1 | CE Level 2 |